 In this post we share real, tangible solutions to help you feel empowered and in control (or, at least a lot less overwhelmed).

-Consider consulting a lawyer to understand your rights and responsibilities but then starting mediation.
-If you have a history of getting along but now it’s chaos – there’s probably a serious trigger that might not even be related to you but is causing your ex to spiral (e.g. their income has dropped dramatically and they’re afraid and disappointed).
-Your relationship is salvageable, you just might need some help working things out.
+Consider consulting a lawyer to understand your rights and responsibilities but also starting mediation.
+If you have a history of getting along, but now it’s chaos, there’s probably a serious trigger behind it.
+It may not even be related to you, but it’s causing your ex to spiral.
+(For example, maybe their income dropped dramatically, and they’re afraid and disappointed.)
+Your relationship is salvageable; you just might need help working things out.

 - Don’t act out of anger or revenge.

 - Don’t act out of fear.

 *This advice assumes your physical safety and financial wellbeing are not in imminent jeopardy, nor is there a credible threat to take your kids from you for an indefinite period of time.